nick-kanakis/effective-java-in-a-nutshell/README.md

 * [Generics](#chapter5)
     * [Item 26: Don’t use raw types](#item26)

-## Creating and Destroying Objects
+## Chapter 2: Creating and Destroying Objects
 ### Item 1: Consider static factory methods instead of constructors

 It is preferred to use static factory instead of constructor for the following